GPflow/GPflow/README.md

 ## 1) Install Tensorflow fork

 To make Gaussian processes work, we've had to add some extra functionality to TensorFlow.
 You'll need to install our [fork](https://github.com/GPflow/tensorflow).
-If you are already using tensorflow be aware that changing to our fork may change how it forks for you.
+If you are already using tensorflow be aware that changing to our fork may change how it works for you.

 EITHER: